trevans24/mike-tysons-knock-out/README.md

 ## Technologies used
-1. Canvas Element (started on Firefox 1.5) --*Animation on keydown and keyup
+1. Canvas Element (started on Firefox 1.5)
+  1. Animation on keydown and keyup
 2. Audio Tags
---*allows for sound effects to happen, onload, and on click events
+  1. Allows for sound effects to happen, onload, and on click events
 3. Google Fonts
---*Because awesome fonts add greatness to your page
+  1. Because awesome fonts add greatness to your page
 4. Pure JS
 5. -webkit-linear-gradient